 Forgot to pack a fork so the bread was toasted with a knife instead.
 Baked beans were next up…

-Our beans were lovely and hot within a few minutes of stacking the pot on the stove.
+Our beans were lovely and hot within a few minutes.
 The spot we settled in was pretty windy so anyone watching from a distance probably had a good laugh.
 We had to keep running after things like our plates, napkins and cutlery!
 It was a great meal once everything was weighed down and the pine needles had been picked out of the beans.

 We also filmed a few clips of our bean feast.